nmenant/iControl_LX_Lab/src/my-app-interface-builds/README.md

+Build history:

-build001: onPost, onDelete implemented
+ #.
+0.1-001: onPost, onDelete implemented
-build002: onPost, onDelete, onPut implemented
+ #.
+0.1-002: onPost, onDelete, onPut implemented
-build003: onPost, onDelete, onPut, onGet implemented
+ #.
+0.1-003: onPost, onDelete, onPut, onGet implemented

-to be implemented: specify the cluster on which to deploy the service. (today it's a variable)
+To be implemented: specify the cluster on which to deploy the service. (today it's a variable)